docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 To find the numeral values of enumerations, use either of the following:
 ```
 ```
  The object browser in your scripting editor environment.
-See “Viewing the VBScript object model” on page 10.
+See "Viewing the VBScript object model" on page 10.
 ```
 ```
- The Adobe lllustrator CC 2017 Scripting Reference: VBScript, which lists the numeral values directly after the constant value in the “Enumerations” chapter at the end of the book.
+ The Adobe lllustrator CC 2017 Scripting Reference: VBScript, which lists the numeral values directly after the constant value in the "Enumerations" chapter at the end of the book.
 The following example is from that table:
 ```
 ```